openshift-labs/learn-katacoda/middleware/rhoar-getting-started-thorntail/01-examine-the-sample-project.md

-The sample project shows the components of a WildFly Swarm project laid out in different subdirectories according to Maven best practices.
+The sample project shows the components of a Thorntail project laid out in different subdirectories according to Maven best practices.

 **1. Run the following command to examine the Maven project structure.**